 Equipment / Tools

 - Texture scraper or drywall knife

 - Contractor's bags

-If you suspect the popcorn texture material contains asbestos or lead-based paint, make sure to wear the appropriate safety apparel, such as a dust mask and work gloves, to continue with removal.
+If you suspect the popcorn texture material contains asbestos or lead-based paint, make sure to wear the appropriate safety apparel, such as a dust mask and work gloves.